 Further influences infused Japan in 1192 with the arrival of Eisai, a Buddhist monk from China.
-Eisai introduced the ‘Chan’, or ‘Zen’ way of teaching to Japan as well as the tea ceremony - a ritual based on the preparation and presentation of a powdered green tea (Matcha) which can be conducted indoors or outside.
+Eisai introduced the "Chan", or "Zen" way of teaching to Japan as well as the tea ceremony - a ritual based on the preparation and presentation of a powdered green tea (matcha).